farooqbinmunir/custom-fading-effect-using-javascript/README.txt

 /***

-	It's Farooq Bin Munir - who write code for the public to use
+	I write code, let's use it together

 ***/